sumit-chopra/divipay/README.md

 - Create controls as defined in MANDATORY_CONTROL settings
 - Retrieve the controls defined as specified in [View Controls API](#view-controls) section
 - Process a transaction by invoking [Dummy Transaction API](#process-transaction)

+Please note : DiviPay API Key has been removed from settings_local.py.
+Please add the value there to run the application.